Earn Extra Rental Income from Your Building’s Roof

-- For Tenants: Your building’s solar electricity is priced in line with local utility rates so they aren’t overpaying just to be green.
-Moreover, your building’s solar electricity price is indexed to float up and down annually so that it keeps in sync with changes to local utility rates.
+- For Tenants: Your building’s solar electricity is priced at a discount to local utility rates so they aren’t overpaying just to be green.
+Moreover, your building’s solar electricity price is indexed to float up and down annually so it keeps in sync with changes to local utility rates.

 - For Landlords: When was the last time your local utility dropped its electricity price?
 If utility rates go up every year as usual, so will your roof rent income.
 In fact, EcoVolt’s roof rent payments per-year would increase by over 80% over the term of our roof lease agreement if your local utility pricing grows by 3% per-year.